So, you or your partner has been diagnosed with high-risk HPV.

 What is AHCC?

 Active Hexose Correlated Compound (AHCC) is a natural dietary supplement derived from the shitake mushroom.
-It has antioxidant and anticancer properties, and has proven effective in helping clear HPV infection in clinical trials:
+It has antioxidant and anticancer properties, and has proven effective in helping clear HPV infection in clinical trials.
+Here is a list of genuine AHCC products!

 Pilot Studies